Amtrak Floridain

 Amtrak’s Floridian: Train Schedule & Guide

 The Floridian is a daily train service that connects Chicago to Miami, passing through Washington, D.C.
-It merges the Silver Star and Capitol Limited routes and uses Viewliner and Amfleet II equipment.
+It merges the Silver Star and Capitol Limited routes, utilizing Viewliner and Amfleet II equipment.

-This article contains the Floridian’s schedule, information on the train’s coach and sleeper accommodations, and details about the cafe and traditional dining cars.
+This article contains the Floridian’s schedule, information on the train’s coach and sleeper accommodations, as well as details about the café and traditional dining cars.

 Here is an article about my experience aboard the Floridian.